ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 versions, it should signal appropriate values in each version.
-When the target rate limit is outside the range of a particular version, the network element should signal the minimum value (0) for rates below the range and preserve the "no limit" value (63) for rates above the range.
+When the target rate limit is outside the range of a particular version, the network element should signal the minimum value (0) for rates below the range and preserve the original value for rates above the range.

 # Version Interaction {#version-interaction}

 The TRONE protocol defines two versions (0xTRONE1 and 0xTRONE2) that cover different but overlapping ranges of bitrates.
 This design allows for:

-1. Greater precision in commonly used ranges (particularly 10-100 Mbps) where the ranges overlap
-2. Support for both very low bitrates (down to 100 Kbps) and very high bitrates (up to 12.5 Gbps)
+1. Support for both very low bitrates (down to 100 Kbps) and very high bitrates (up to 12.5 Gbps)
-3. Graceful handling of network elements that might only recognize one version or some subset of future versions.
+2. Graceful handling of network elements that might only recognize one version or some subset of future versions.

 ## Converting Between Versions